Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Case Studies Qualitative Analysis

 \paragraph{\textbf{BART}} BART, on the other hand, demonstrates some less than desirable traits in the 2k setting, using extreme levels of repetition for "New Zealand" (and morphological variants) resulting in a poor quality output that only clearly represents the input topic via the inclusion of the word "breweries".
 Additionally, BART resorts to generating nonsense output towards the end, producing myriad punctuation and random words.
 In the case of 13k training samples, the output is less overtly repetitive and is more coherent (though still far from perfect), exploiting \textipa{/v/} and \textipa{/T/} (a voiced labiodental fricative and a voiceless dental fricative).
 For example, "\textit{In the \textbf{v}illage o\textbf{f} \textbf{V}ineland, where \textbf{V}ineland's \textbf{v}ineyard \textbf{th}rived, \textbf{V}ineland and \textbf{V}ineland \textbf{th}rived.}" However, the generation does exhibit significant breakdown towards the end, once again producing nonsensical output (though phonetically consistent) with "thwart" and variants thereof.

-\paragraph{\textbf{Flan-T5}} Flan-T5, the largest of the models we train on numerous splits (at 250M parameters), generates the shortest output seen across the models for this input.
-The generated tongue-twister in the example only appears to engage with the repetition of \textipa{/b/} (rather than alongside a similar phoneme), but does so successfully, such as "\textit{[...] a \textbf{b}rewer named Westman \textbf{b}rewed a \textbf{b}rew in the townhouse, whilst Westfield's \textbf{b}reweries \textbf{b}rewed \textbf{b}rews[...]}".
+\paragraph{\textbf{Flan-T5}} Flan-T5 generates the shortest output seen across the models for this input.
+The generated tongue twister in the example only appears to engage with the repetition of \textipa{/b/} (rather than alongside a similar phoneme), but does so successfully, such as "\textit{[...] a \textbf{b}rewer named Westman \textbf{b}rewed a \textbf{b}rew in the townhouse, whilst Westfield's \textbf{b}reweries \textbf{b}rewed \textbf{b}rews[...]}".
 However, the semantic coherence of this output is lacking, with the discussion of 2 parallel events (``Westman, who is in Westfield, brewing, whilst breweries in Westfield also brew'').
 Additionally, the \textipa{/b/} repetition is arrived at exclusively through the exploitation of morphological variants of "brew", suggesting the signal that may have been picked up during training is on a morphological level, rather than orthographic or phonemic/phonetic (as <b> alone does not constitute a morpheme).
 With additional training data, the generation length changes significantly for Flan-T5.
 In the generation from Flan-T5$_\textit{13k}$, there is clear repetition of the voiced velar plosive \textipa{/g/} and the voiceless counterpart \textipa{/k/}, such as "\textit{\textbf{C}raftsmen from \textbf{G}reenland [...] \textbf{g}ather to \textbf{c}reate a \textbf{g}in and la\textbf{g}er}".
 However, unlike in the 2k example, the output here exhibits significant semantic redundancy as seen in phrases such as "\textit{The gin and gin [...] while the gin and gin}".

+\paragraph{\textbf{ByT5}} ByT5, the largest of the models we train on numerous splits (at 582M parameters), performs poorly when considering the 2k training data split, with the output degrading into repetition.
+However, the repetition consists of full phrases and sentences rather than a single noun and maintains grammaticality throughout (albeit lacking in coherence).
+As for the version trained on 13k samples, this remedies the repetition issue.
+Interestingly, this version also demonstrates more clearly a phonemic pattern in the outputs, swapping between \textipa{/v/} in "\textit{\textbf{v}illager}" (and words with the same root) and \textipa{/f/} in "\textit{\textbf{f}armers}" (and words with the same root), which are voiceless/voiced counterparts of each other, and therefore an ideal pattern for a tongue twister to exploit.
+This is also demonstrated in the 2k version, but only weakly, with one instance of an \textipa{/f/}-initial word, "\textit{\textbf{f}armhouses}".